A PDF of this information for printing is available:

 Do I need to take any special precautions?

-It is important not to stop taking ruxolitinib suddenly as this can cause a withdrawal type syndrome which consists of a return of symptoms and growth of your spleen which may be sudden and has occasionally made patients very unwell.
+As noted previously, it is important not to stop taking ruxolitinib suddenly as this can cause a withdrawal type syndrome which consists of a return of symptoms and growth of your spleen which may be sudden and has occasionally made patients very unwell.